 Birds are the only animal that can imitate human speech.
-There are only a relatively small number of talking birds, but they can speak due to their advanced brain structures and high intellects.
+Only a few talking birds exist (like parrots, starlings, and ravens), but they can speak due to their advanced brain structure and syrinx.

-Birds don’t have lips, teeth, or vocal cords, which is why it’s so intriguing that they can imitate human speech.
-Because parrots don’t have vocal cords, they can’t talk, but they can mimic the sounds they hear.
+Birds don’t have lips, teeth, or vocal cords, so it’s amazing that they can imitate human speech.

-Birds have a vocal organ in their breast called a syrinx, which is a muscular, fluid-filled cavity within the spinal cord or brain at the base of the trachea.
+Birds have a vocal organ in their breast called a syrinx.
+This is a muscular, fluid-filled cavity within the spinal cord or brain at the base of the trachea.

-Each branch of the syrinx features a valve that works independently, allowing birds to produce different sounds by changing the syrinx’s depth and shape.
+Each branch of the syrinx features a valve that works independently, allowing birds to produce different words and sounds by changing the syrinx’s depth and shape.

 Do Birds Understand Humans?

-Even though birds have impressive mimicking abilities, they’re very unlikely to understand the meaning behind the words and phrases they say.
+Even though some bird species have impressive human-like speech abilities, they don’t understand the meaning behind the words they learn to say.

-When owners repeatedly interact with birds, they may gain some contextual awareness, but this stems from behavior rather than an understanding of the meanings.
+When owners repeatedly interact with birds, they sometimes gain contextual awareness of the words, which stems from behavior rather than understanding the meaning.

-If you say “hello” to your bird when walking into a room, it’ll learn to say it whenever you enter.
-This will seem like the bird understands what “hello” means, but it merely knows when to say it.
+If you say “hello” to a bird when walking into a room, it’ll learn to say it whenever you enter.
+This will seem like the bird understands what “hello” means, but it just knows when to say it.

 What Are the Different Talking Bird Species?

-While few bird species can mimic human speech, parrots aren’t the only birds that can talk.
-Not all talking birds make suitable pets, but the following birds have these abilities:
+While few species can mimic human languages, like English, parrots aren’t the only birds that can talk.
+Not all talking birds make good pets, but the following species can talk like humans:

-While you won’t come across a wild crow that can talk, captive crows that spend time around humans learn to imitate words and phrases.
+While you won’t come across a wild crow that can talk, captive crows that spend time around humans can learn to repeat English words.

 The best talking crows live in zoos and wildlife centers.
-They mainly caw to communicate but can draw upon their mimicking abilities.
+They mainly caw to communicate but sometimes talk like humans.

 According to Corvid Research, researchers presented large-billed crows with a familiar and unfamiliar language playback.
-Crows could distinguish between human languages without training.
+Crows can distinguish between human languages without training.

-In captivity, ravens can be trained to talk and mimic sounds, such as animal calls, flushing, car engines, and beeps from appliances.
+In captivity, ravens can be trained to talk and mimic sounds, like animal calls, car engines, and appliances.

-Ravens have a repertoire of around 100 words.
-They have deep voices that they utilize to sing and mimic other animal sounds.
+Ravens can develop a repertoire of around 100 words.
+They use their deep voices to sing and mimic other animal sounds.

 Aside from talking, ravens make the following sounds:

-Wild ravens are unlikely to pick up human words and phrases like crows, but ravens in zoos and wildlife centers do.
-The more you interact with a raven, the better it’ll learn to mimic what you’re saying.
+Wild ravens are unlikely to pick up human words like crows, but ravens in zoos and wildlife centers do.
+The more you interact with a raven, the better it’ll mimic what you say.

-Starlings mimic to protect their territory and impress potential mates, incorporating a wide range of sounds into their songs.
+Starlings mimic to protect territory and attract mates, incorporating these sounds into their songs.

 The scientific name for mockingbirds, Mimus polyglottos, means “mimic of many tongues.”

-Northern mockingbirds aren’t as good at imitating speech as parrots, ravens, and crows, but captive mockingbirds can learn to copy human sounds.
+Northern mockingbirds aren’t as good at imitating speech as parrots, ravens, and crows, but captive mockingbirds may copy human sounds.

-Males mimic and sing more than females and boast a greater repertoire.
-That’s because males must attract females for mating through their vocal abilities.
+Males mimic and sing more than females and boast a more extensive repertoire.
+That’s because males attract females during the breeding season through their vocal abilities.

 Lyrebirds can mimic any sound, including human speech, chainsaws, car engines, and music.

-Even lyrebirds that remain free but interact with humans can mimic human speech.
-They listen to nearby humans and copy their words and vocal pitches.
+Even lyrebirds that remain free but interact with humans can mimic speech.
+They listen to humans and copy their words and vocal pitches.

 There are two main types of lyrebirds: the Superb and the Albert.
-Superb lyrebirds are much larger, but Albert lyrebirds have superior mimicking abilities.
+Superb lyrebirds are much larger, but Albert lyrebirds are better talkers.

-Australian magpies that live near humans talk and mimic speech.
+Australian magpies that live near humans often talk and mimic speech.

 You can’t own Australian magpies as pets, and it’s illegal to traffic them outside of their native Australia.
-However, they’re commonly found in human habitats, zoos, and wildlife centers.
+However, they’re commonly found in and around human habitats, zoos, and wildlife centers.

-Magpies can also recognize the faces of humans and animals, highlighting the efficacy of their memories.
+Magpies can also recognize the faces of humans and animals, highlighting the efficacy of their long-term memories.

-Parrots are among the most talented avian talkers.
-Not all parrot species can mimic, but the following species are the most skilled communicators:
+Certain parrot species are among the most talented talkers.
+Not all parrots can mimic, but the following species are among the most skilled communicators: